-The Public Health Leadership Program (PHLP) works to prepare public health practitioners for leadership positions by developing population-level knowledge and skills with an interdisciplinary emphasis.
-Building upon varied professional experience, students learn collaboratively to assess community health needs, develop innovative policies and programs and assure that new systems are maintained and improved.
+The Gillings School's Public Health Leadership Program is home to Master of Public Health concentrations in Leadership in Practice, Population Health for Clinicians and Place-Based Health.
+We also co-lead the Global Health concentration and graduate-level online certificates.
+We work to prepare public health practitioners for leadership positions by developing population-level knowledge and skills with an interdisciplinary emphasis.
+Building upon their varied professional experience, students collaboratively learn to assess community health needs, develop innovative policies and programs and ensure that new systems are maintained and improved.

 Adjunct assistant professor Dr. Manish Kumar developed a new resource that brings much-needed clarity to identifying and applying appropriate digital health tools to assess and improve digital health capabilities for public health systems.

 Coronavirus Affects Everyone: The Public Health Leadership Program Responds

 Pooja Jani, MD, MPH, graduated from the UNC in 2016 after completing her preventive medicine residency training at the School of Medicine and her Master of Public Health in the Public Health Leadership Program’s health care and prevention track.
 Soon after, she joined the New York City Department of Health & Mental Hygiene (NYC DOHMH).

 In January 2020, Jani was activated under DOHMH's Incident Command System to support emergency response efforts for COVID-19 in New York City (NYC).
 During the containment phase of the response, she served as a citywide health emergency field operations medical specialist, where she helped DOHMH to stand up a quarantine operation in collaboration with Centers for Disease Control and Prevention (CDC) to monitor potentially exposed individuals who were returning to John F. Kennedy airport on flights from Hubei, China.